 3rd Quadrant: The lower left-hand corner of the graph is the third quadrant.
 It contains the negative values of both x and y.

-Cartesian points are written as x – y axis.
+Cartesian points are written as XY-axis.
 To graph a point, In order to locate its position on the x-axis, find its location on the y-axis, and in the end plot where these meet.
-The center point of the graph is called the “origin” and is written as the point (0, 0) because it is located at the zero point on the both x and y axis.
+The centre point of the graph is called the “origin” and is written as the point (0, 0) because it is located at the zero points on both x and y-axis.

-To learn more about Quadrant, Area of Quadrant and other math-related articles, visit Byju’s.
+To learn more about Quadrant, Area of Quadrant and other math-related articles, visit BYJU’S -The Learning App.